hantnor/HanDocs/docs/Face Tracking/Beginner/Ears, Tails, Gestures.md

 ### 3. Installation

-Once all the animations are done, you can remove the FX layer from the Animator, and place the VRCFury prefab (`VRCFury - Face Tracking - Ears`) onto your avatar.
+Once all the animations are done, you can remove the FX layer from the Animator, and place the VRCFury prefab (`VRCFury - Face Tracking - Extra`) onto your avatar.
 This will add a toggle in your menu and do the heavy-lifting for your ears to move properly.

 ![Image](./img3/TUT5.png)